 The practice of acceptance can allow you to be gentle with your self.
 It’s a new inner communication softening the words of the inner critic and even dissolving them completely.
 It’s a way to relax internally that you feel physically and emotionally.
 If taken further you dissolve judgmental criticisms in your mind about other people.
 This can relieve you of lots of toxic thoughts and emotions in your head.
 If you take the practice of acceptance too far you allow people to be disrespectful to you and take advantage of you.
 You avoid putting up boundaries with abusive critical people when it is called for.

 Then, when you feel the emotional consequence of the other party’s disrespect, your overdeveloped faith in the acceptance tool tells you that you aren’t doing it right.
 You should be more accepting of people who disrespect you.
 You end up telling your self, “If I was just more accepting of them and myself then their words wouldn’t bother me so much.”
 Self judging words inflict more emotional harm.
 This is the result when you try harder with a tool that you have already taken too far.

-It is a fine point of balance to stand in acceptance of your self where you are in your journey while you push forward with changes on your emotions and beliefs.
+It is a fine point of balance to stand in acceptance of your self while you push forward with changes on your emotions and beliefs.
 You will probably cross over this balance point many times before you stabilize on it.
 That’s just part of the practice.

 Left or Right?
 Which way do I go?

 More than once people have pointed out what seemed to be contradictions or problems with the tools I share.
 Often the problem is that the understanding of the practice has been exaggerated or taken too far and is no longer helpful.
 Being mindful that any practice or technique can be taken too far and it becomes harmful will help you be more skillful in your practice.